webplatform/docs/tutorials/closures/index.md

 </pre>

 In the two previous examples, the inherited prototype can be shared by all objects and the method definitions need not occur at every object creation.
-See [[Details of the Object Model]] for more details.
 }}
 {{Compatibility_Section
 |Not_required=No